fzc961020/SVI-Coverage-and-Bias/README_formal.md

 ![graphical_abstract](images/graphical_abstract_new.jpeg)

-# Nighttime Street View Imagery
+# SVI Coverage and Bias
 [![License: CC BY-SA 4.0](https://licensebuttons.net/l/by-sa/4.0/80x15.png)](https://creativecommons.org/licenses/by-sa/4.0/)

 Repository for releasing the imagery and code used in **Nighttime Street View Imagery: A New Perspective for Sensing Urban Lighting Landscape**, developed by Zicheng Fan from [Urban Analytics Lab (UAL)](https://ual.sg/), National University of Singapore (NUS).